How To Create And Sell Online Video Courses: The Complete Guide (2025)

 Overall, before choosing the right course platform for you, it’s important to consider the size of your target audience, as well as your future learners’ budgets and online behaviors, in conjunction with your technical abilities and budget.
 Before you decide on a host, be sure to review the major online learning platforms to find the best fit for you.

 Once you’ve chosen a hosting platform, you need to make your e-learning videos.
 The platform’s requirements can have an impact on the technical aspects of creating the right video, so you may have to consider your filming equipment and editing capabilities when choosing how to host your online course.
-To begin, most edupreneurs will need a basic home studio setup, and have a general understanding of how to produce an e-learning video.

 If you’re just getting started creating video learning courses, you don’t need to spend thousands on fancy equipment.
 My guide to creating a home studio will talk you through filming your first e-learning class using your smartphone or an inexpensive camera.
 Depending on your subject, you can also use screen recording software to film your desktop and teach without appearing on camera at all.